 This document is Johns memories as detailed in letter form over the course of 5 years to John Mewett.
 Unfortunately before the project was complete JH died but what was related makes for a very interesting first hand account of life in a commando unit.

-Capt.
-Pinckney was executed whilst a prsioner of war.
+Captain Philip Pinckney was executed whilst a prisoner of war.
 At the time he was serving with 2 SAS and had been captured on Operation Speedwell after parachuting with 6 others into Bologna, Italy.
 The aim of the operation was to disrupt enemy railway movements.

 Lieutenant Randall Price died following an operation Wrexham hospital. and

 Post war member of the Commando Association from Penn, Buckinghamshire.

 - 1939 Metropolitan Police Constable at Croydon Police Station.